MadStu/space-trucker-trading-tracker/README-my-Todo-List.md

 ### Todo
-- Readme <
-- Refactor Code again
+- Refactor readme again
-- Error messages
 - Option to choose unit amount size by ship
 - Create new user db entries with their ship details and past 5 trades
-- create help page
 - Style bottom logout div to be at the bottom
+- Button for total stock loss due to an accident, piracy or some other cause.
+- Add expenditure